openchargemap/ocm-system/Import/OCM.Import.Common/Providers/OCPI/readme.md

 ﻿# Adding an OCPI Provider

 To add a new OCPI Provider:
+- Add new DataProvider definition in database
+- Add/get operator id for the target network
+- Store credential in keyvault
+- Implement the OCPI import provider in OCM.Import.Common.Providers.OCPI

+Detail:
 - download and verify the OCPI feed manually to check credentials and data format
 - add a test with a copy of the json feed in OCM.API.Tests -ImportTests.
 Review test for data consistency and completeness.
 - Implement an OCPI provider with required settings in OCM.Import.Common.Providers.OCPI